telerik-boneyard/platform-friends-hybrid/README.md

 2. Replace `$EQATEC_PROJECT_KEY$` with the Project Key of your Friends Analytics project.

 ### (Optional) Facebook App ID
-To demonstrate social login, we've pre-initialized the sample to use a purpose-built Facebook app by Telerik.
+To demonstrate social login, we've preinitialized the sample to use a purpose-built Facebook app by Telerik.
 However, you still need to enable Facebook integration in the Telerik Platform portal:

 1. Go to your app.
 2. Click the Backend Services project that you are using.